The Best of Canggu, Bali

 Mary Justice Thomasson-Croll

-Texas born, globally savvy ex-broadcast journo turned PR Mary Justice Thomasson-Croll (MJ to friends) has lived on The Island of the Gods for over 12 years, and is the original LUXE Bali editor.
-She’s balances updating LUXE with events management and PR, and in her spare time she designs beautiful decor.
+Texas born, longtime Asia dwelling, ex-broadcast journo turned style maven Mary Justice Thomasson-Croll (MJ to friends) has lived on The Island of the Gods for over 13 years, and is the original LUXE Bali editor.
+She’s balances updating LUXE with events management and designing a divine range of decor for export.

 Subscribe Now For US$5 Off!